Adimserious/drivers-licence-quiz/README.md

 - Additional questions might be available in the question section.
 - Updated questions with images.
 - In the future, there could be more languages to choose from.
-- intended to add username to userscore in the future
+- I intend to add username to userscore in the future

 ## Technologies Used
 - [HTML5](https://en.wikipedia.org/wiki/HTML5)